Bike Orlando

 St. Cloud Biking

-The City of St. Cloud is expanding its trails system to accommodate multiple users and create a connected network, enhancing the community’s recreational opportunities, and adding to the safety of trail users.
+Florida's Osceola County and the City of St. Cloud are expanding their trails system to accommodate multiple users and create a connected network, enhancing the community’s recreational opportunities, and adding to the safety of trail users.

-We visited three connecting biking trails along East KLake Tohopekaliga: 1) the recreational trail at St. Cloud Lakefront Park (a scenic 2-mile trail along East Lake Tohopekaliga with access to park facilities), 2) Fortune-Lakeside Multi-Use Trail (7 miles from Lakefront Park, along East Lakeshore Blvd. and Fortune Rd. to US 192), and 3) Kissimmee-St. Cloud Connector (1.5 miles, from E. Lakeshore Blvd. in St. Cloud, along the C-31 Canal, to the Neptune Rd.
-Recreational Pathway in Kissimmee).
+We visited four connecting biking trails along East Lake Tohopekaliga: 1) the recreational trail at St. Cloud Lakefront Park (a scenic 2-mile trail along East Lake Tohopekaliga with access to park facilities), 2) the Florida Avenue Multi-Purpose Trail (6/10 mile, from Lakefront Park to 9th St. in St. Cloud's downtown district), 3) Fortune-Lakeside Multi-Use Trail (7 miles from Lakefront Park, along East Lakeshore Blvd. and Fortune Rd. to US 192 in Kissimmee), and 4) Kissimmee-St. Cloud Connector (1.5 miles, from E. Lakeshore Blvd. in St. Cloud, along the St. Cloud (C-31) Canal, to the Neptune Road Recreational Pathway in Kissimmee).

 Location: Osceola County (St. Cloud)